Composing practice using sequence

 - in which order the two ideas should best be presented

-- whether the endings of the two phrases are appropriate.
-Alter what you wrote earlier a little to make the end of the first phrase link into the second (perhaps by finishing on a note of the V chord) and to make the second phrase come to a conclusive end (perhaps by finishing on the tonic note C).
+- whether the endings of the two phrases are appropriate, i.e., should you alter what you wrote earlier a little to make the end of the first phrase link nicely into the second (perhaps by finishing on a note of the V chord) and perhaps make the second phrase come to a more conclusive end (perhaps by finishing on the tonic note C).

 Write your resulting 8-bar melodies neatly on music paper: